Advice for British people living in Malaysia, including information on health, education, benefits, residence requirements and more.

 Many income-related benefits such as Pension Credit and Housing Benefit can’t be paid if you’re abroad for more than 4 weeks.

 Driving licences and vehicles

-- UK driving licence (original and copy)
+- Have a valid UK driving licence

 For the sale and purchase of vehicles, the British High Commission does not endorse British passports, or issue letters confirming passport details.
 Your passport can be endorsed at a JPJ office, or via a local notary public.